At the heart of Plymouth’s fishing community

 Plymouth Fisheries is located at the entrance to Sutton Harbour, near the National Marine Aquarium.
 Ice, fuel and water are available on site and the fisheries complex also houses a number of fish merchants and industry-related businesses including a chandlery.

-Every day, up to 40 boats ranging from 16ft line-caught bass fishing boats to 35 metre scallopers berth at 110 metres of landing quays within the safe haven of Sutton Harbour, which is protected by lock gates to accommodate vessels up to 4.5 metre draft.
+Every day, up to 40 boats ranging from 16ft line-caught bass fishing boats to 35 metre scallopers berth at 110 metres of landing quays within the sheltered setting of Sutton Harbour, which is protected by lock gates to accommodate vessels up to 4.5 metre draft.

 Fisherman can store their landed catch in chilled storage prior to grading to preserve the quality of the product, and all fish landed in Plymouth is electronically graded and weighed during the evening or overnight, prior to sale at the auction held each morning.